How to prioritise digital marketing tactics

 Each of the squares provides you with an indication of the status of the tactic:

 - Quick wins – these tactics are higher impact and lower effort; therefore you should be able to implement these fairly quickly and easily

 - Bigger projects – the same higher impact, but more effort means these tactics need a bit more thought and planning, as they are likely to require more time and potentially budget

 - Friday afternoons – this group of tactics are predicted to have a lower impact, but on the plus side are relatively quick and easy to do (hence the ‘Friday afternoons’ label).
 You can incorporate these into your working week, but use them more to fill gaps in time

-- Park for later – the final quadrant includes the tactics that not only are thought to not drive much impact, but also may take more time and budget to achieve.
-As a result, it is likely these will be ignored for now, however you may want to revisit them in the future as something may change that means they are now worth pursuing
+- Park for later – the final quadrant includes the tactics that not only are thought not to drive much impact but also may take more time and budget to achieve.
+As a result, it is likely these will be ignored, for now; however, you may want to revisit them in the future as something may change that means they are now worth pursuing

 This model is based more on ‘gut feel’ rather than any advanced decision making and therefore whilst is a simple way to prioritise, may require some further prioritisation before you fully plan your roadmap of activities.